Appreciating Bonsai

 -

-Tachi-agari seen in Japanese White Pine
+Tachi-agari of a Japanese White Pine

 -